Hazeman28/bcpm-knowledge-base/docs/src/code-style/README.md

 [Strapi][1]; for frontend we use [React][2] (although these docs are created in [Vuepress][3], thanks Vue.js team 🙏🏻).

-In our case we use [Airbnb's Style Guide](https://github.com/airbnb/javascript) as our basis for JavaScript code style.
+In our case we, use [Airbnb's Style Guide](https://github.com/airbnb/javascript) as our basis for JavaScript code style.
 It's as its own motto states:

 *"A mostly reasonable approach to JavaScript"*